jostrzol/mst-proj/README.md

    ![ADC readings plot](./docs/img/tune-adc-readings.png)

-   > [!NOTE]
-   > The parameter panel is hidden, if the navbar is open.
+   **NOTE:** The parameter panel is hidden, if the navbar is open.
 Close the navbar to see the parameter panel.

 7. Each time there is a reading below _Threshold close_ followed by a reading above _Threshold far_, a new revolution is counted (hysteresis).
 This is how